Rare and Native Breeds

 View the website

 The Rare Breeds Survival Trust (RBST) aims to secure the future, and promote the use of, rare and native breeds in livestock farming, particularly in relation to using them for meat, fibre and conservation grazing.
 You can access lots of information on their work, publications, and how you can become involved, via their website.
-This webpage takes you to detailed information about the different animal types, (grouped into equine, cattle, sheep, goats, pigs, poultry, and a section on uses of rare breeds which includes information on conservation grazing), then groups information into the different breeds, and includes key characteristics, appearance, and ways in which breeds can be used.
+'What we do' and 'Meet the breeds' takes you to detailed information about the different animal types, (grouped into equine, cattle, sheep, goats, pigs, poultry, and a section on uses of rare breeds which includes information on conservation grazing), then groups information into the different breeds, and includes key characteristics, appearance, and ways in which breeds can be used.

 - Native and rare breeds are well suited to lower input farming systems.